noaione/yuusha-shoukan-ln/sources/v06/chapter1.md

 “The baby bird I raised with great care, as if it were my own child...
 Seeing them grow out the most beautiful wings there is...
-I was really looking forward to that moment when I can finally “tear them off”!!!”
+I was really looking forward to that moment when I can finally tear them off!!!”

 [...What... are... you...]

 “However, not everything works your way.
 You see, I’m quite particular with my hobby...
 So, I cravingly wanted to tear apart only the most beautiful wings...
-The moment of “your confession towards me”, the moment you sprouted the most beautiful wings!!!”
+The moment of ‘your confession towards me,’ the moment you sprouted the most beautiful wings!!!”

 [...A-Aaaahhhh...]